Skip to content

 • Checkpoint persistence (file-based)

-• Built-in loggers: file (JSONL), console
+• Built-in loggers: file (JSONL), console, otel (OpenTelemetry), syslog

 Exit criteria: orgloop init && orgloop validate && orgloop start works end-to-end with a mock connector.